-Education and Health Infrastructure
+Policy FI3 Education and Health Infrastructure

-- A. New development will only be supported where it can demonstrate that there is sufficient appropriate education capacity to provide for the development or that such capacity within the area will be delivered by the development. - B. The provision of education facilities for all ages within the Parish will be encouraged in appropriate locations. - C. Development proposals supporting improvements to local healthcare services and facilities will be encouraged. - D. The provision of new physical and mental healthcare services and facilities within the Parish will be encouraged in appropriate locations. - E. Loss or degradation of education or healthcare services and facilities will be resisted.
+A. New development will only be permitted where it can demonstrate that there is sufficient appropriate education capacity to support the development or that such capacity within the catchment area will be delivered by the development.

+- B. The provision of education facilities for all ages within the Parish will be encouraged in appropriate locations. - C. Development proposals supporting improvements to local healthcare services and facilities will be encouraged. - D. The provision of new physical and mental healthcare services and facilities within the Parish will be encouraged in appropriate locations. - E. Loss or degradation of education or healthcare services and facilities will be resisted.

-- 14.4.1 Sustainable schooling should provide places for all Early Years and Primary age children within the Parish.
-Where children have to be transported from outside the area to a local school and vice versa there is a potential impact on traffic congestion, the environment, health, safety, and wellbeing.
+14.4.1 Sustainable schooling should provide places for all Early Years and Primary age children within the Parish.
+Where children have to be transported from outside the area to a local school and vice versa there is a potential impact on traffic congestion, the environment, health, safety and wellbeing.
 Various factors mean that a number of children come from further afield to local schools leading to children within the Parish being unable to take up places.
 Further development will increase the need for school places.
 At present ECC have said that they have no plans to expand local schools within the Parish.
 The possible move to Academy or other similar status during the plan period may provide an opportunity for reviewing the options to increase capacity which could include development.
 The current sites have limited space for expansion.
 Lifelong learning can be delivered in many different ways and provides a useful social function promoting wellbeing and mental health.
 It can also assist with change of employment direction and other lifestyle changes.
-Provision for lifelong learning is supported. - 14.4.2 Healthcare facilities e.g., surgery, pharmacy and dentist are of importance to residents.
-It is strongly desired that the current levels of service are maintained and improved.
-The impact of an ageing population and housing development will require management to avoid diminishing the service.
+Provision for lifelong learning is supported.